-Our phase 2 clinical program in CVD patients with varying degrees of disease severity is comprised of three trials: ASSERT, SUSTAIN and ASSURE.
-These studies provided us with a repository of samples that enable the interrogation of multiple biomarkers that are affected by treatment with apabetalone.
+Our clinical studies have provided us with a repository of samples that enable the interrogation of multiple biomarkers that are affected by apabetalone treatment.
+We now have archived samples from the phase 3 BETonMACE study in addition to those previously analyzed from the ASSSERT, SUSTAIN and ASSURE phase 2 studies.
 The data generated from the analysis of these samples is the first and largest integrated dataset of the response of multiple vascular risk markers to an epigenetic drug treatment.
-To date, our BET database of hundreds of thousands of data points provides insight into how epigenetics and select BET inhibition affect target risk markers for vascular disease.
-We continue to add to these important data with ongoing sample analyses to further elucidate the role of epigenetics in this biology and its role in vascular disease.
+Our BET database, which is comprised of hundreds of thousands of data points, provides insight into how epigenetics and select BET inhibition affect target risk markers for vascular disease.
+We continue to add to these important data with ongoing sample analyses to further elucidate the role of epigenetics in this biology and its role in vascular diseases.